theankushjain/User-Role-Login_Backend/README.md

 - JWTAuthFilter is a helper filter used to extract token from the incoming request header so that it can be used to extract username
 - CustomUserDetailsService has also been used as a helper service in JwtAuthFilter to find user in database.
 - As inbuilt UserDetailsService of Spring Security expects user in a particular format, CustomUserDetailsService builds it.
+- Complete CRUD operations of Role and User are given
+- User List also maps roles associated with users
+- User Registration includes giving multiple roles to the user as well

+-User-Role-Login_Frontend
+  - Consists of Filters, Pagination and Sorting on Mat-Tables
+  - Download in Excel Format is also given
+  - Soft Transitions are given for Sidebar
+  - Multi Level Menu is also there